haoliangyu/pg-reactive/README.md

 Before using this library or reading its source code, you should know [Reactive Programming & RxJS](http://reactivex.io/intro.html).

 `pg-reactive` wraps the low-level [pg](https://github.com/haoliangyu/pg-reactive) APIs and exposes a RxJS-compatible interface.
 The work of `pg-reactive` includes the following three aspects.

-### Managing Pool & Client

-In `pg`, there are two ways to initialize the connections to the database: [Client](https://node-postgres.com/features/connecting) and [Pool](https://node-postgres.com/features/pooling).
-These two connection ways use different APIs to perform database queries.
-Like [pg-promise](https://github.com/vitaly-t/pg-promise), `pg-reactive` manages the pool and client connection internally and provide the same API regardless of the connection type.
-By specifying the connection option `pool`, the user would be able to easily start the connection in either way and forget about the difference in query, transaction, connection management, etc.

 ### Deferred Query